mohankrishnaalavala/infra-gcp-gke/README.md

 This repository contains Terraform infrastructure-as-code for the FraudGuard fraud detection system.
 It provisions a GKE Autopilot cluster, Artifact Registry, Workload Identity Federation for GitHub Actions, Secret Manager, and optional budget alerts.

+# Source Code
+This infrastructure is used to deploy the FraudGuard application, which is located in the [fraudguard-boa](https://github.com/mohankrishnaalavala/fraudguard-boa) repository.

 ## Architecture

 ```